But looks can be deceiving.

 Luckily, they are not, in this case.

-Despite being budget lights, these are extremely well-built and they deliver in terms of output as well.
+These are budget light, but still extremely well-built.
+And they deliver in terms of output as well.

 I’m not sure why Viparspectra did not include it.
 Either way, we’ll get into that and everything else in the review below.